goth-uhaul/zdcurtain/README.md

 - Load times that occur during hint screens (for example, when first loading the game or when reloading after returning to a checkpoint or save point)
 - The load time between the Raven Beak fight and the Raven Beak X cutscene

+## Known Issues

+- ZDCurtain has only been tested under "Default Brightness" in Metroid Dread.
+Other brightness settings may produce different results.
+- Trying to begin or end tracking in the middle of a load has adverse effects and should be avoided.

 ## Known Limitations

 - **You must provide a clean game feed to ZDCurtain in order for it to work.** This means no stream layouts or alerts can obscure the view that ZDCurtain has to the game feed.
 To launch a clean game feed in OBS, either set your OBS Virtual Camera to the output of your capture card, or right-click your capture card source and click "Open Source Projector", then click "New window".
 Resize your projector window so that it is *at least* 640x360 in resolution.